Compare Rates

 The meaning of the phrase “total cholesterol” is simply a measurement of the “total” amount of cholesterol in your blood system.
 The phrase entails low-density lipoprotein (LDL) and high-density lipoprotein (HDL).

 The LDL version is the bad version that can cause a blockage in the arteries of your body.
-This is one of the leading causes of strokes and heart attacks.
+It is one of the leading causes of strokes and heart attacks.

 Reasons for High Cholesterol Levels